KnIfER/Godot-Editor-Console/README.md

 1. Scroll inspector panel to top or bottom
 1. Toggle node disabled or enabled
 1. Batch move selected nodes gui ( a xyz dialog )
-1. You can open snippet source file with one click !
+1. You can open snippet source file, and enjoy **full syntax highligh and code completion!**